 We who love voicing ‘over’ are addicts to the work.
 In fact, most creative people really do have this primal urge to practice their craft.
 But there comes a time when you know what you’re worth, have the confidence to ask for it (we’ll talk about rates next week), and can suss out problem people before their problems become yours.

 Don’t get me wrong; we’re in the business of helping our clients solve problems.
 I’m talking about people who are rude, overly demanding, or outright criminal (yes, I had one of those).

-- Thank you, no thank you, it’s not a good sign that you’re asking for multiple revisions of a sample before you’ve even hired me.
+- It’s not a good sign that you’re asking for multiple revisions of a sample before you’ve even hired me.

 What’s really interesting is that we’re now in a world where EVERYONE can rate each other, in a two-way transparency system that could change the customer/brand relationship.

-- Not only can you rate your Uber cab driver, s/he can also rate you.
+- Not only can you rate your Uber cab driver, but she/he can also rate you.